2012 Italian Grand Prix: Race

 Lewis Hamilton retook the lead from Sergio Pérez on lap 29 at the first chicane.
 Pérez pitted on the next lap and came back out in 8th place.
 Jenson Button retired on lap 34 following a sudden loss of fuel pressure.
 This moved Felipe Massa back up to 2nd with Fernando Alonso and Sergio Pérez gaining on him.
 Massa was passed by Alonso on lap 40, and then by Pérez three laps later.
 Pérez quickly chased down Alonso and passed him on lap 46.

 Sebastian Vettel retired on lap 47 with a failed alternator.
 On lap 51, Mark Webber clipped the curb on the exit of the Ascari chicane and spun.
 He fell out of the point-scoring positions and retired due to severely flat-spotted tires.

 Lewis Hamilton won the race, completing a 3 race win streak for McLaren.
 In 2nd was Sergio Pérez, who started 12th, and was quickly catching him in the latter changes of the race.
 Fernando Alonso completed the podium to the joy of the Tifosi, having started 10th.

+Alonso's third place-finish enabled him to extend his lead in the Drivers' Championship to 37 points after bringing up his total to 179 points.
+Behind Alonso, a large shuffle in the championship order was occurring, with race winner Hamilton climbing up three places in the standings from fifth to second, only one point ahead of Räikkönen who moved up to third with 141 points, while both Red Bull drivers Vettel and Webber dropped down two places each to settle for fourth and fifth place, respectively.
+Hamilton's victory also enabled McLaren to narrow the gap to Red Bull to 29 points in the championship, while Ferrari overtook Lotus for third place in the standings with 226 points, 17 behind McLaren.